 - Have a 100 percent disabled rating or are considered totally and permanently disabled

 It is possible for the VA to lower a protected rate, but it’s a more difficult process.
 It usually doesn’t happen unless the VA can prove there was fraud connected with your initial claim.

-If you’re a veteran whose disability rating might be decreased, contact Cuddigan Law at (402) 933-5405.
+If you’re a veteran whose disability rating might be decreased, contact the VA disability lawyers at Cuddigan Law at (402) 933-5405.
 We can help you with the appeals process to ensure that you receive the fairest possible rating.
-Call us to schedule a consultation to discuss your specific situation.
+Call us to schedule a free case evaluation to discuss your specific situation.